OpenHisiIpCam/registers-description/README.md

 ## :eyeglasses: About

-This is attempt to describe SoCs registers in SystemRDL notation.
+This is attempt to describe HiSilicon SoCs registers in SystemRDL notation.
 Unfortunately, vendor provides registers information only in as part of big pdf document.

 **There is no target to describe all registers, as it will take abnormal amount of time, also it is not needed.